ritusantra/Databricks-Projects/Ecommerce_Orders_Analytics_Pipeline/readme.md

 ### Key Features
 * **Auto Loader for incremental ingestion** - new CSV files dropped into Volume Storage are automatically detected and processed without full reprocessing, using Auto Loader's `cloudFiles`
 * **Declarative pipeline orchestration** - Bronze, Silver, and Gold transformations are defined declaratively via Spark Declarative Pipelines, giving automatic dependency resolution, and lineage tracking
-* **Streaming-first design** - Bronze and Silver are implemented as streaming tables so data flows through the medallion layers continuously as new files arrive, instead of relying on scheduled batch runs
+* **Streaming-first design** - Bronze and Silver are implemented as streaming tables so data flows through the medallion layers continuously as new files arrive
 * **Quarantine of invalid records** - rows that fail data quality expectations at the Silver stage are routed to a quarantine path rather than silently dropped or allowed to corrupt downstream tables
 * **Materialized Gold layer** - the Gold layer is a materialized view, so it is automatically and efficiently refreshed whenever upstream Silver data changes, without needing a separate manual refresh job
 * **Unity Catalog governance** - every table across Bronze, Silver, and Gold is registered in Unity Catalog, giving centralized access control, lineage, and discoverability across the whole job